Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Introduction

-The local Langlands correspondence for a $p$-adic group $G(F)$ is generally stated, or more precisely, conjectured, as a bijection between sets: on the one hand, the set $\Pi(G(F))$ of equivalence classes of irreducible admissible representations of $G(F)$; and on the other hand, the set $\Xi(\Lgroup{G})$ of equivalence classes of pairs $\xi = (\phi,\epsilon)$, called enhanced Langlands parameters, where $\phi : W'_F \to \Lgroup{G}$ is a Langlands parameter and $\epsilon$ is an irreducible representation of a finite group attached to $\phi$.
-This bijection should satisfy a list of properties, largely derived from compatibility with class field theory and the principle of functoriality together with certain normalizing choices.
 Since $\Pi(G(F))$ is the set of equivalence classes of simple objects in a category, namely, the category of smooth representations of $G(F)$, it is natural to ask if we can identify $\Phi(G(F))$ with the set of equivalence classes of simple objects in a category too and then seek a relation between these categories that would recover the bijection above on simple objects.
-In 1993 David Vogan observed that simple objects in the category $\Perv_{\dualgroup{G}}(X_\lambda)$ of equivariant perverse sheaves on the moduli space $X_\lambda$ of Langlands parameters with a common "infinitesimal parameter" $\lambda$, are naturally identified with pairs $(\phi,\epsilon)$ as above, when the finite group attached to $\phi$ is properly interpreted and when the corresponding representations $\pi$ are enlarged to include $G(F)$ and its pure inner forms.
+In 1993 David Vogan observed that simple objects in the category $\Perv_{\dualgroup{G}}(X_\lambda)$ of equivariant perverse sheaves on the moduli space $X_\lambda$ of Langlands parameters with a common ``infinitesimal parameter'' $\lambda$, are naturally identified with pairs $(\phi,\epsilon)$ as above, when the finite group attached to $\phi$ is properly interpreted and when the corresponding representations $\pi$ are enlarged to include $G(F)$ and its pure inner forms.
 When viewed from this perspective, the local Langlands correspondence takes the form of a bijection between the set $\Xi_\lambda(\Lgroup{G})$ of equivalence classes of objects in $\Perv_{\dualgroup{G}}(X_\lambda)$ and the set of simple objects $\Pi_\chi(G/F)$ in the category $\Rep_\chi(G/F)$ of smooth representations of $G(F)$, and its pure inner forms, with matching ``infinitesimal character'' $\chi$.
 There is considerable evidence that the categories $\Rep_\chi(G/F)$ and $\Perv_{\dualgroup{G}}(X_\lambda)$ are more closely related than simply by a bijection between their simple objects -- at the very least we expect that their derived categories should be equivalent -- and this evidence motivates a closer study of $X_\lambda$.